 The knuckleboom grapple arm, characterized by its articulated and hinged design, enabled precise gripping and movement of various materials.
 It allowed workers to perform tasks that were previously labor-intensive without risking injury.

-Today’s grapple garbage trucks handle a wide range of tasks that are either too heavy or too dangerous for human beings to perform.
+Today’s grapple garbage trucks have evolved to become indispensable assets in various industries.
+Their versatility extends to a wide range of tasks that may be too heavy or dangerous for manual labor.
 These include:

-- Cleaning up after a logging project: Including the vast amounts of limbs, brush, and stumps left over after the trees are shipped to the mill.
+- Logging Site Cleanup: Grapple garbage trucks do well at cleaning up after logging projects and handling massive amounts of branches, brush, and stumps left behind after trees are transported to the mill.